 UPS is a trademark of United Parcel Service of America, Inc.

-A UPS scam is a phishing scheme in which scammers pose as UPS representatives in fake texts or emails.
-UPS scam messages may mention a "missed" delivery or unpaid shipping fees, and they often include a malicious link that leads to a fake UPS website or payment portal.
+A UPS scam is a phishing scheme where scammers pose as United Parcel Service (UPS) representatives and send fake texts.
+UPS scam text messages often mention a “missed” delivery or unpaid shipping fees, and they sometimes include a malicious link that leads to a fake UPS website or payment portal.

 When targeted by a UPS scam, fraudsters urge you to click a link to track, reschedule, or pay for a delivery.
 However, doing so could infect your device with malware, direct your payment to the scammer, or trick you into sharing sensitive personal information such as your UPS password, home address, or Social Security number.